 - Do you return home to find that your dog has caused major damage to your belongings?

 - Does your dog seem to forget all about housetraining when you're away?

 This is a condition that prompts a pet dog to exhibit distress and behavior problems when separated from its owner.
 It usually manifests itself within 30 minutes of its owner's departure.
 People often mistake boredom for separation anxiety because both are accompanied by problem behaviors, such as destructive chewing and excessive barking.
 The difference is that you can overcome your dog's boredom by adding more exercise and mental stimulation to its routine.
 These things have little or no impact on separation anxiety.

-Try adding an extra walk, games of fetch or tug-of-war, an obedience class and a variety of toys.
-If boredom is the reason for the barking and chewing, you should see a big change in your dog's behavior.
-If none of these things help, then you should continue to follow the steps to treat separation anxiety.
+Try adding an extra walk, games of fetch or tug-of-war, an obedience class, and a variety of safe dog toys.
+If boredom is the reason for the acting out, you should see a big change in your dog's behavior.
+If none of these things help, then you need to treat separation anxiety.

 Why Do Dogs Have Separation Anxiety?